Skip to Content

 Desert King Snake

-3. Snake Conservation Win: Their black-and-white “chain” pattern makes them easy for arizona snake identification.
+3. Distinctive Appearance: Their striking black-and-white "chain" pattern makes them instantly recognizable.

 Blackneck Garter Snake